dieharders/example-mongo-comments/README.md

 ## MEAN Project

 This project was made with MongoDB, Express.js, Angular 6, and Node.js.
-It has a Front-End web client and Back-End server for fetching comments in an externally hosted MongoDB.
+It has a Front-End web client and Back-End server for fetching comments from an externally hosted MongoDB.

 Please check the ReadMe's in each app folder for deployment and further details.